-Instead of virtual reality's escapism into a fantastic cyberspace, low-tech sf encourages re-engagement with actual reality, particularly biological human existence; e.g. family relations, physical contact, organic food versus synthetics (think raw vegetables versus a nutrition capsule).
+Instead of virtual reality's escapism into a fantastic cyberspace, low-tech sf encourages human re-engagement with actual reality, particularly biological human existence; e.g. family relations, physical contact, organic food versus synthetics (think raw vegetables versus a nutrition capsule).

 Narratives and aesthetics

 Narrative conflict rises from dehumanizing technology's threat to the individual or traditional biological family.
 Renegotiation of human identity relative to technology (esp. virtual reality) restores biological and emotional connections to actual reality.